Not All Prefills Are Equal: PPD Disaggregation for Multi-turn LLM Serving: Interference Analysis and Comprehensive Trade-Offs

 \textit{(2) $x{=}0$ and $0{<}x{<}1$ configurations dominate TPOT}.
 Physical separation of prefill and decode workloads ensures stable token generation without interference.
 The decode-only (D) machines maintain consistent batch sizes and dedicated memory bandwidth, yielding predictable per-token latency.

-\textit{(3) Full AP-to-D ($x{=}1$) is the best disaggregated option for T2 TTFT}.
-Among disaggregated configurations, $x{=}1$ captures over a quarter of T2 TTFT wins while $x{=}0$ captures none.
-Moreover, \textbf{$x{=}1$ leads to throughput optimization} (38.3\%)---its cache reuse and reduced network load translate to higher system efficiency.
+\textit{(3) Full AP-to-D ($x{=}1$) is the best disaggregated option for Turn 2 TTFT}.
+Among disaggregated configurations, $x{=}1$ captures over a quarter of Turn 2 TTFT wins while $x{=}0$ captures none. \textbf{$x{=}1$ also leads to throughput dominance} (38.3\%): its cache reuse and reduced network load translate to higher system efficiency.

 \paragraph{Full AP-to-D's Balanced Profile.} A key observation from \Cref{tab:winner-distribution}: $x{=}1$ (Full AP-to-D) is the \textit{only} disaggregated mode that is competitive across all three objectives.
-While $x{=}0$ and $0{<}x{<}1$ configurations specialize in TPOT optimization, they rarely win on T2 TTFT. $x{=}1$ achieves the highest average win rate across objectives (see Avg column), making it a robust default choice when workload characteristics are uncertain.
-While $x{=}1$ achieves the highest average win rate, production deployments where smooth token delivery is paramount may still prefer $x{=}0$ configurations.
+While $x{=}0$ and $0{<}x{<}1$ configurations specialize in TPOT optimization, they rarely win on Turn 2 TTFT. $x{=}1$ achieves the highest average win rate across objectives (see Avg column), making it a robust default choice when workload characteristics are uncertain.
+Production deployments prioritizing smooth token delivery may still prefer $x{=}0$ configurations, which PPD recovers as the extreme weight setting (\Cref{subsec:weight-tradeoff}).